dtrammer/AxisActionEventLib/README.md

 <h3>Comments</h3>

 - ActionService and EventService inherit abstract base class SOAPRequest.
 It uses one method sendRequestAsync(...) to send a http request and returns a serviceResponse object which is a base object wrapping the http request response state and XML content.
-All the other more specific Responses objects inherit from serviceResponse as a base class
+All the other more specific Responses objects inherit from serviceResponse.

 - Exceptions are caught and if happen the serviceResponse .isSuccess property will be false and the Content property will contain the exception message